pandas-dev/pandas/doc/source/io.rst

      .. code-block:: python

         read_excel('path_to_file.xls', 'Sheet1', index_col=None, na_values=['NA'])

-To read sheets from an Excel 2007 file, you can pass a filename with a ``.xlsx`` extension, in which case the ``openpyxl`` module will be used to read the file.

 It is often the case that users will insert columns to do temporary computations in Excel and you may not want to read in those columns. `read_excel` takes